 - Before the report is submitted to the ATO you will need to authorise the submission by agreeing to “Sign declaration with my email address” (this is the email address you are signed into Saasu with) and click Submit.

-- Once the report has been submitted it can take 10-15 minutes, or ever longer, for the ATO to process this request.
+- The ATO has a standard response time of up to 72 hours before the upload is accepted and successful.
+At times, this may be quicker and could be as little as 10 minutes.
 You can move away from this screen and continue to work on other things in Saasu while the STP report is being processed.

 Remember to come back to the Single Touch Payroll Report screen (Reports > Single Touch Payroll) about 10-15mins after you have submitted a regular Pay Event.
 This is to ensure the submission has been accepted by the ATO, and there are no errors that need further attention.
 If you haven’t moved away from this screen then you may need to refresh your browser to see the updated information.